rust-unofficial/patterns/patterns/ffi-wrappers.md

 }
 ```

 With `transmute` being used to extend a lifetime, and a pointer to hide it, it's ugly already.
-But it gets even worse: *any other operation can cause Rust UB*.
+But it gets even worse: *any other operation can cause Rust `undefined behaviour`*.

 Consider that the `MySet` in the wrapper could be manipulated by other functions during iteration, such as storing a new value to the key it was iterating over.
 The API doesn't discourage this, and in fact some similar C libraries expect it.